 Redfin Reviews: Pros, Cons, and Areas of Concern

 Generally, Redfin has fair to good reviews.
-Out of 287 on Consumer Affairs, Yelp, and Google averaged out to 3.2 out of 5 stars.
+On Consumer Affairs, Yelp, and Google averaged out to 3.2 out of 5 stars.

 Redfin offers many advantages compared to traditional, full-price real estate brokerages.
 But it’s important to weigh Redfin pros and cons carefully.
 Only then can you decide if Redfin is your best option, or if another discount service provides better value.